Your bag is

 If I have learned anything in my life, it's that change - real, genuine change - comes from consistent action.
 The world around us will always continue to spin madly on unless we take control.
-Doing something consistently, regardless of how seemingly insignifigant it may seem, will always yield greater change than inconsistent and irractic efforts.
+Doing something consistently, regardless of how seemingly insignificant it may seem, will always yield greater change than inconsistent and erratic efforts.

 In short, we got tired of the standard that was often celebrated and decided that we would break the mold by holding up a different ideal.
 We champion the cause of people that actively care and constantly improve.
 So, in the world of Rhone, nice guys finish first and all good deeds should be welcomed, not punished.

 With that mission in mind and during an immensely pivotal point in our company's trajectory, we are proud to unveil our latest project: Rowvember.